1299-2004/dynamic-form-grid-shivyansh/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Here this template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: